 Spathiphyllum, aka peace plant or peace lily, is native to rain forests.
 Is it any wonder, then, that it thrives in warmth, humidity, and low light?
 Filtered light and fluorescents are fine; direct sun should be avoided.
 (Yellow leaves are a sign of tooharsh light.)
 Keep soil moist, not wet, and the environment between 68° and 85°F. You will be doubly rewarded for your care: NASA found peace lily to be one of the top 10 natural air cleaners.

 Look for anthuriums with flower colors beyond the usual red.
 Purple, lavender, pink, and hot-orange blooms cover plants 10 months out of the year.
 Because of their multiheading characteristic, there can be dozens of flowers on the plant at a time.
+They flower more in brighter light, but may still produce a few blooms in lower-light areas.

 Eye-Catching Houseplants for Low Light